Brought to you by the people who occupy wall street. Why will YOU occupy?

 Hopefully all 99% activities will be a role model for many 1% groups that do not believe in accessibility rights (either ADA or for their clients) and provide access to ALL older disabled individuals, including any special needs and interpreters/CART access for the Deaf.

-Anonymous asked: How can I help to make things better?
+Anonymous said: How can I help to make things better?

 Organize with a local group. find one here: http://occupywallst.org/infotent/